BigSoftVideo/DOTE/help.md

 ### Using our _DISCORD_ server

-If you are using the free edition of _DOTE_, then there are some public channels on our [Discord server](https://discord.gg/8BmuHP7xh4) for basic support.
+If you are using the free edition of _DOTE_, then there are some public channels on our [Discord server](https://discord.gg/8BmuHP7xh4).
 We cannot guarantee that we have time to respond to everything posted in these free public channels.

 If you have purchased the license for the _DOTE Pro_ Edition, then you will be invited to a private Discord channel for Pro features on our server.